Yash-s0/Yash-s0/README.md

 - 👋 Hi, I’m Yash
-- 👀 I’m interested in ...
+- 👀 I’m interested in python backend devloper
 - 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 Reach me at yash.ssharma@houtlook.com

 <!---
 Yash-s0/Yash-s0 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.